Max Factor and Television

 (Max Factor, 1958)

-Also see the company booklet: Max Factor: Television make-up for black-and-white and color television
+Also see: Max Factor: Television make-up for black-and-white and color television

 See also: Max Factor (post 1945)